4ernogoria/containerised_nebula/README.md

   Starts up a POD with a number of binded ports (inside NGINX, noVNC).

-  Create folders for the MariaDB database, logs, /etc/one, /var/lib/one.
+  Creates folders for the MariaDB database, logs, /etc/one, /var/lib/one.

   Starts up all the needed containers inside the POD, communicating one another through network ports on shared LOCALHOST, with apropriately mounted volumes.